Advanced Coach (Level 4)

 This qualification is aimed at coaches who are committed to their own development, have the desire to learn, are open to taking on new ideas and to reflecting on their current coaching practice.
 Coaches interested in the programme will be invited to an information day to learn more about the programme, to decide if it is the right option for them, and to identify their next steps.

-• Hold (or aspire to hold) an ambassadorial role across sport.
+• Hold an ambassadorial role in rowing

-How to apply
+How to apply for September 2025

 Further information